Classic Motorcycle Build

 Getting to them requires removing hand controls (and fairing if so equipped), then loosening the riser bolts, and removing the old rubbers and sleeves.

-You can try prying them out with a large screwdriver, but most can be knocked out with a mallet and suitably sized socket.
-With the original rubber style, use a socket that only puts force on the outer metal sleeve.
+Most can be knocked out with a mallet and suitably sized socket.
+Only use a socket that only puts force on the outer metal sleeve.

 replacing handlebar bushings